Business Owners, Marketing Managers, WordPress Users interacting with the aspects of SEO for the first time.

 And then it would try to make it visible in search results BECAUSE: the Google GOLD rule.
 (I mentioned it quite a few times already).

-Now, if you’re an email subscriber of the Squirrly Company or if you’ve registered for Education Cloud, then chances are you’ve seen our “Optimize for Humans” SEO crash course.
+Now, if you’ve signed up for our SEO training programs via FourHourSEO.com, are an email subscriber of the Squirrly Company, or if you’ve registered for Education Cloud, then chances are you’ve seen our “Optimize for Humans” SEO crash course.

 Hint: it’s amazing!